ionutrogojan/webbox/readme.md

 After the initial execution, use `./webbox -help` to view the available arguments

-⚠️ - do not manually edit the file.
-Doing so can result in breaking the program.
-Do so at your own risk.
-If the program does happen to break, delete the `config.webbox` file and run the binary without arguments in order to create a new config file using the internal template.
+⚠️ - do not manually edit the file and doing so can result in breaking the program.
+You have been warn If the program does happen to break, delete the `config.webbox` file and run the binary without arguments in order to create a new config file using the internal template.

 ---